Hoamsan: 2-Hour Beginner Hike from Seoksu Station Exit 1

 Hoamsan might not feature on international bucket lists like Bukhansan or Seoraksan, but this modest peak punches well above its weight for accessibility and reward ratio.
 The mountain is a popular warm-up for locals tackling the Black Yak 100 Famous Mountains Challenge—a massive hiking trend in Korea where participants aim to summit 100 designated peaks across the country, collecting stamps and building a personal mountain portfolio.

-- Trail Route: Dangun Park Trail → Doksan Jarakgil → Hoamsa Temple → Summit
+• Trail Route: Dangun Park Trail → Doksan Jarakgil → Hoapsa Temple → Summit

 Getting There & Navigation Tips

 Hoamsan sits in Seoul’s Gwanak-gu district, making it extremely accessible by public transport.
-Take Subway Line 2 to Sillim Station (신림역), then either catch a local bus or walk 15-20 minutes toward the trailhead near Dangun Kindergarten.
+Take Subway Line 1 to Seoksu Station (석수역) and walk to the trailhead, or take a bus from Sillim Station to Hoapsa Temple entrance.
 The mountain rises directly from residential neighborhoods, so you’ll transition from apartment buildings to forest within minutes.

 Critical navigation tip for foreigners: Google Maps doesn’t work well in Korea for pedestrian navigation.
 Instead, download Naver Map or KakaoMap apps and search using these Korean terms: